 Japanese-style (hakumai) “sushi” rice

-Filling Ideas: Meat, tofu, fish, boiled egg yolks, boiled quail eggs, nuts, roasted yam, vegetables, sweet bean paste, or marzipan.
+Filling Ideas: Tofu, nuts, roasted yam, vegetables, sweet bean paste or dates.

-Decoration Ideas: Carrots, peas, bells, broccoli, cherry tomatoes, roasted seaweed, sesame seeds, nuts, ham.
+Decoration Ideas: Carrots, peas, bells, broccoli, cherry tomatoes, roasted seaweed, sesame seeds, nuts.

 Wire mesh strainer (for rinsing rice if not pre-washed – follow rice package instructions)